Purpose and General Information

 Jason Hamblin, Streets Supervisor

-• Keep gutters and drainage pathways clear and free of debris to prevent snow melt from backing up and forming ice in places where you want runoff to flow freely.
+- Keep gutters and drainage pathways clear and free of debris to prevent snowmelt from backing up and forming ice in areas where you want runoff to flow freely.

 Thank you for taking the time to help keep our city a great place to live!